CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnectionDetail.md

 ```

 ### -Layer3HandoffId
-Layer 3 handoff Id configured between a border node and a border leaf.
+Id of layer 3 handoff configured between a border node and a border leaf.

 ```yaml
 Type: string